 Now here’s where it gets ugly, should you choose not to follow Google’s rules and they find out, they can remove your website from their search engine results.
 This would kill your traffic, as well as your blogging business.

-Bottom line, don’t accept short-term gain over long-term growth and profitability.
+The bottom line, don’t accept short-term gain over long-term growth and profitability.

 Related Content: 5 Laws Every Blogger Needs to Know